Nashville at night

 Photo Credit: @LEEELMII

-Kick back and take in a show at 3rd & Lindsley with music like rock, country, Americana, soul and blues.
+If you're looking for what to do in Nashville tonight, kick back and take in a show at 3rd & Lindsley with music like rock, country, Americana, soul and blues.
 See performances by The Time Jumpers, Kyla Jade, Don Flemons, Emily Hackett, Vinyl Radio, The New Respects, and many more.
 With a full list of draft beers, wine and cocktails, it’s easy to make this venue your new hangout spot.

 Experience Nashville Outdoors